Sprint: Sparse-Dense Residual Fusion for Efficient Diffusion Transformers: Implementation Details and Hyperparameters

 where $w$ denotes the guidance scale.
 In standard Classifier-Free Guidance (CFG), the unconditional velocity $v(\rvx_t, \emptyset)$ is computed using the full model path with a null condition.
 In contrast, our Path-Drop Guidance (PDG) replaces the unconditional branch with a weaker network, as defined in Eq.~\ref{eq:pdg}.

 For the results in Tables~\ref{tab:system_comparison_256} and~\ref{tab:repa_uvit_comparison}, we consistently use a CFG scale of 1.4 with the ODE sampler across all methods.

-For Table~\ref{tab:main_table}, we adopt the SDE sampler to compare baselines.
+For Table~\ref{tab:main_table}, we adopt the SDE sampler~\citep{ma2024sit} to compare baselines.
 Under this setting, we use a CFG scale of 1.35 to achieve the best FID and 2.0 to achieve the best FDD.
 For our PDG sampling, the optimal scales are 1.35 for FID and 1.9 for FDD.

-Moreover, for the improved baseline models we reproduced (e.g., improved SiT-XL and SiT-XL$_\text{REPA}$), we use the optimal CFG scale of 1.35 and 2.0 for FID and FDD, respectively.
-For our model in Table~\ref{tab:main_table_512}, we use CFG scale of 1.35 and 1.8 for FID and FDD, respectively, and 1.25 and 1.5 for PDG scale.
+For our model in Table~\ref{tab:main_table_512}, we use the scale of 1.35 and 1.8 for FID and FDD, respectively, for both CFG and PDG.